Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 ## Simple, clean logo only header

-This is one for the minimalist, a header that only shows your logo.
+This is for the minimalist, a header that only shows your logo.

 The basic setup for this looks like so: